Skip to main content

 With countless Hazy IPAs on store shelves, it’s no surprise their taste can vary greatly.
 But to narrow down what to expect, one helpful comparison is West Coast IPA vs. New England IPA, another name for Hazy IPA.

 The West Coast IPA typically showcases aromas of citrus and pine, and perhaps additional fruity character, with an emphasis on creating a clean yet assertive bitterness.
 Hops are front-loaded in the kettle boil (the “hot side” of brewing) which extracts more of their bittering qualities.
 There’s enough malt body to balance the hops, yet the overall drinkability remains crisp.
-Dankful is one of our West Coast-style IPAs, brewed with seven hop varieties for a resinous, fruity kick.
+Our Torpedo IPA leans toward the West Coast style.

-New England IPAs go big on “cold side” hops (i.e., added during fermentation) to unleash more aroma and flavor without extra bitterness.
-You’ll find their fruity hop notes tend to be more tropical and “juicy” than West Coast counterparts, while also boasting a soft, silky mouthfeel thanks to specific grains.
+Hazy IPAs, or New England IPAs, go big on “cold side” hops (i.e., added during fermentation) to unleash more aroma and flavor without extra bitterness.
+You’ll find their fruity hop notes tend to be more tropical and “juicy” than West Coast counterparts — case in point, our Juicy Little Thing Hazy IPA.
+And there’s a signature mouthfeel to a Hazy IPA, soft and creamy, thanks to a trusty lineup of grains.

 What makes a Hazy IPA so hazy?